 Feature & Performance

-2 camera-kit retail pricing is US$500, and Arlo Pro 3 image resolution is a sharper, more vibrant 2K (2560 x 1440 pixels) with support for high dynamic range (HDR), which promises better video quality in very dark or bright areas.
-A 160-degree field of view may be narrower than the Arlo Ultra 4K’s generous 180 degrees, but it’s a noticeable step up from the 130-degrees offered by the outgoing model.
+2 camera-kit retail pricing is US$500, and Arlo Pro 3 image resolution is sharper.
+It has a more vibrant 2K (2560 x 1440 pixels) with support for a high dynamic range (HDR).
+It promises better video quality in very dark or bright areas.
+A 160-degree field of view may be narrower than the Arlo Ultra 4K’s generous 180 degrees.
+But it’s a noticeable step up from the 130-degrees offered by the outgoing model.

 Things I don’t Like

-Although the Arlo Pro 3 comes with three months of Arlo Smart which includes person detection, beyond that, you’re going to have to pay.
-The Arlo Pro 3 only has a battery life of three to six months, while I’ve seen cameras that can last up to a year without needing a replacement or recharge.
-Also regarding smart home integration, If you don’t already have the Arlo SmartHub, this is an added expense that you may not want to pay.
+The Arlo Pro 3 comes with three months of Arlo Smart which includes person detection.
+Beyond that, you’re going to have to pay.
+The Arlo Pro 3 only has a battery life of three to six months.
+While I’ve seen cameras that can last up to a year without needing a replacement or recharge.
+Also regarding smart home integration.
+If you don’t already have the Arlo SmartHub, this is an added expense that you may not want to pay.